 Dog biscuits are a long-lasting food that needs preservatives to maintain their long shelf life.
 However, you don’t want your dog’s food to contain harmful ingredients.
 For example, some dog food contains natural preservatives rather than artificial ingredients such as BHA and BHT, which some studies have shown to be harmful for some dogs.
 You should also try to look for products that contain no artificial colors or flavors if your pup is of sensitive health.

-If your dog suffers from any allergies, you don’t want to risk giving them any food which is going to cause these to flare up.
+If your dog suffers from any allergies, you don’t want to risk giving them any food that is going to cause flare-ups.
 Many owners are looking for food that is grain and gluten-free these days, but this is not necessary unless you know for a fact that your pup is sensitive or allergic to grains.
 If you are not sure whether your dog is allergic to certain ingredients or not, limited ingredient food is best as this will give you a better indication of what is causing the issue.
 Consult with your vet to get more advice regarding your dog’s nutrition.

 - What the Treat is Intended for

 The reasons why you want to give your dog treats should impact your decision-making process.
 For example, if you are looking for something to be used in obedience or behavioral training, small and flavorsome treats are highly recommended.
 If the treats are not tasty enough, your pup may not associate the good behavior with something pleasurable, so the positive reinforcement will not have the desired impact.

 Alternatively, you could be looking for organic dog treats which are more beneficial to their health.
-Perhaps your dog needs more of a particular vitamin or nutrient in their diet, and the healthy dog treat can provide this.
+Perhaps your dog needs more of a particular vitamin or nutrient in their diet, and healthy dog treats can provide this.
 For instance, if your older pooch could use some help in the joint health department, it's better to focus on ingredients like omega fatty acids and glucosamine instead of taste alone.